Purposefully/Connections/readme.md

     ```
     call name\Scripts\activate
     ```
-    where name was the name of the virtual environment you created
+    where name is the name of the virtual environment you created
 3. Clone this repository
     ```
     git clone https://github.com/Purposefully/Connections.git